-Transit and transportation initiatives continue to be a critical priority for City Council, County Council and the community.
+Transit and transportation initiatives continue to be a critical priority for City Council..
 In November 2016, the community passed two sales tax initiatives (.25% transportation & .25% transit).
-Summit County also passed an additional .25% and .20%.
-The following projects are anticipated in the current 5-year CIP.
-These projects require funding from FTA grants and County contributions from the new sales tax sources to move forward.
+Many transportation projects will require funding from FTA grants and County contributions from the new sales tax sources to move forward.